 Over the past decade or so, there has been a resurgence of interest in the improvement of school food – spearheaded in many ways by Jamie Oliver’s call to arms for better school dinners and Henry Dimbleby’s School Food Plan, published in 2013, mapping out a way forward for better meals in schools.
 Since then, however, some 60% of schools across the nation have fallen by the wayside in their pursuit of healthy school meals.
-But across Wales, there has been a sea change and meaningful progress.
+But across Wales, there has been a sea of change and meaningful progress.
 The SFT’s CEO, Patrick Holden, discusses school food and his return to growing carrots.

 If you had asked me a year ago whether it might come to pass that I would be growing organic carrots along with seven other growers to supply Carmarthenshire schools, supported by the Welsh Government and food wholesaler, Castell Howell, I would’ve said ‘that will never happen’.
 It turns out that I would have been wrong.